yoannrenard/pseudolocalization/README.md

   // [£ÓRÉM ÌÞ§ÛM Lorem]
 ```

-Using the whole bunch of transformer :
+Using the whole bunch of transformers :

 ```php
 use YoannRenard\Pseudolocalization\Config;